ibraheemdev/go-chat/README.md

 The code for the `Room` type is in [room.go](https://github.com/ibraheemdev/go-chat/blob/master/room.go).
-The application's `main` function starts the hub's `run` method as a goroutine.
+The application's `main` function starts each room's`run` method as a goroutine.
-Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.
+Clients send requests to the room using the `register`, `unregister` and `broadcast` channels.

 The room registers clients by adding the client pointer as a key in the `clients` map.
 The map value is always true.

 The unregister code is a little more complicated.
-In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.
+In addition to deleting the client pointer from the `clients` map, the room closes the clients's `send` channel to signal the client that no more messages will be sent to the client.

 The room handles messages by looping over the registered clients and sending the message to the client's `send` channel.
 If the client's `send` buffer is full, then the room assumes that the client is dead or stuck.
-In this case, the hub unregisters the client and closes the websocket.
+In this case, the room unregisters the client and closes the websocket.

 ### Client